scala/docs.scala-lang/contribute/hacker-guide.md

 of occasional sluggishness.

 On the other hand, lightweight editors such as Emacs, Sublime or jEdit provide unparalleled scriptability and performance, while lacking semantic services and debugging.
-To address this shortcoming, one can integrate with ENSIME, a helper program, which hosts a resident Scala compiler providing some of the features implemented in traditional IDEs.
+To address this shortcoming, they can integrate with ENSIME, a helper program, which hosts a resident Scala compiler providing some of the features implemented in traditional IDEs.
 However despite having significantly matured over the last year, its support for our particular codebase is still far from being great.